Skip to Content

 Shishito peppers are spicier than a bell pepper but less spicy than jalapeños.

-Blistered shishito peppers are shishito peppers that are a bit blackened (but not overly so) from cooking on high heat, which brings out the flavor and and just a hint of sweetness.
+Blistered shishito peppers are shishito peppers that are a bit blackened (but not overly so) from cooking on high heat, which brings out the flavor and just a hint of sweetness.

 What are Shishito Peppers?